Prince Harry: Split from royal life 'unbelievably tough'

 “But at least we have each other,” Harry said, in a clip from the interview special, which is scheduled to air March 7 on CBS and the following day in Britain.
 Diana was shown in a photo holding toddler Harry as he made the comments.
 His mother died in 1997 of injuries suffered in a car crash.

 Harry and Meghan sat opposite Winfrey and side-by-side, holding hands during the interview that was conducted in a lush garden setting.
+The couple lives in Montecito, California, where they are neighbors of Winfrey.
 Meghan, who recently announced she is pregnant with the couple’s second child, wore an empire-style black dress with embroidery.
 Harry wore a light gray suit and white dress shirt, minus a tie.

 As Meghan Markle, the actor starred in the TV legal drama “Suits.”
 She married Queen Elizabeth II’s grandson at Windsor Castle in May 2018, and their son, Archie, was born a year later.